privacytools/static-sites/chat/privacy.md

 * We will forget your copy of your data upon your request.
 We will also forward your request to be forgotten onto federated homeservers.
 However - these homeservers are outside our span of control, so we cannot guarantee they will forget your data.
 * Federated homeservers can be located anywhere in the world, and are subject to local laws and regulations.

 Access control settings are shared between homeservers, as well as any requests to remove messages by "redactions", or remove personal data under GDPR Article 17 Right to Erasure (Right to be Forgotten).
 Federated homeservers and Matrix clients which respect the Matrix protocol are expected to honor these controls and redaction/erasure requests, but other federated homeservers are outside of the span of control of Aragon Ventures LLC, and we cannot guarantee how this data will be processed.
 Federated homeservers can also be located in any territory, and will be subject to the local regulations of that territory.
-We recommend the use of end-to-end encryption to protect your message and file data over federation, and in future [intend to enable end-to-end encryption by default](https://github.com/vector-im/riot-web/issues/6779).
+We recommend the use of end-to-end encryption to protect your message and file data over federation.
+Only private messages and private rooms are end-to-end encrypted by default.

 **Bridging**